davidsilvasanmartin/music/README.md

 ## TODO

+- Fix front-end styling and get rid of Angular Material.
 - Add a unique id for songs in the playlist.
 Now when you remove one, all will be removed
-- Custom playlists (requires users service)
+- Custom playlists (requires users)
 - Deploy!
 - Log everything